desertkun/hiera-editor/Readme.md

 ## Download
 You can download it from [Releases](https://github.com/desertkun/hiera-editor/releases) page.

+## Demo
+As a working example, you can clone [this repository](https://github.com/anthill-platform/puppet-anthill-dev), and open it within the editor.

 ## Building from source
 To build the project youself you'll need install [Node](https://nodejs.org/en/download/), clone this repo, open it in the terminal, and just do `npm install`, followed by `npm start` to run it.